 Indy Men’s Health’s Clinic Policies for Testosterone Therapy

 The following information is provided to our patients to assist them with making an informed decision about testosterone replacement therapy.
 Your provider may also offer you a copy of this information in print form.
-We strongly encourage all patients who are currently receiving or are considering testosterone therapy to read this page in its entirety, including our clinic policies at the end of the page.
+We strongly encourage all patients who are currently receiving or are considering testosterone therapy to learn about low testosterone therapy & read thoroughly read our clinic policies.

 What are the Benefits of Testosterone Therapy?